- Featured in:

 - Open-minded

-Having good conflict resolution skills improves work harmony and productivity.
-This skill cultivates stronger work relationships, makes teams function better and improves work happiness.
+Intuitive conflict-resolution skills help improve work harmony and productivity.
+This skill cultivates stronger work relationships, makes teams function better, and enhances work happiness, making you a highly valuable job candidate for most openings.

 - Constructive solutions